 When we last analyzed this scene, our interest lay in determining why Moshe chose to divulge to Bnei Yisrael such an apparently private portion of his personal history.
 This year, let’s ask ourselves a different question: when, exactly, did this scene take place?
 Though Moshe’s prayer never made it into the official account of Bnei Yisrael’s sojourns in the desert, can we nevertheless determine where it would have belonged, had it been included?

 Actually, our text is bookended by a couple of temporal markers that render this mystery quite simple to solve.
 Moshe opens the Parshah by telling us that his prayer took place “at that time.”
-This description is not helpful on its own, but if we turn back a few pages to the end last week’s Parshah (Deut.
-2:17-37), we immediately realize that the story from which this week’s narrative picks up is the war with Sichon and Og (Num.
-21:21-35).
-Indeed, Rashi observes (see commentary to Deut.
-3:23), Bnei Yisrael’s military success over these nations was precisely what convinced Moshe that it may be a propitious time to advance an appeal on his own behalf.
+This description is not helpful on its own, but if we turn back a few pages to the end of last week’s Parshah (Deut.
+2:17-3:22), we immediately realize that the story from which this week’s narrative picks up is the war with Sichon and Og (Num.
+21:21-35; see also Rashbam and Peirush Chachmei Tzarfat to Deut.
+3:23).
+Indeed, Rashi, citing Medrash Sifrei, claims that Bnei Yisrael’s military success over these nations was precisely what convinced Moshe that it may be a propitious time to advance an appeal on his own behalf (see Rashi to Deut.
+3:23).

 Now move to the end of our passage.
 There again, Moshe provides us with a dateable data point: “and we abided in the valley opposite Beth Peor” (Deut.
 3:29).
-This is very helpful information because there is only one incident in the Torah that is set “in the valley opposite Beth Peor”—the idolatrous worship of Baal Peor (Num.
-25:1-9).
+This is very helpful information because there is only one incident in the Torah that is explicitly set “in the valley opposite Beth Peor”—the idolatrous worship of Baal Peor (Num.
+25:1-9; see also Deut.
+4:3).

-So we have our coordinates.
-On the one end is the war with Sichon and Og; on the other, the sin of Baal Peor; and it was at some point in the middle that our episode—Moshe’s prayer—occurred.
+So we seem to have our coordinates.
+On the one end is the war with Sichon and Og; on the other, the sin of Baal Peor (see also Rashi, Peirush Chachmei Tzarfat, and Chizkuni to Deut.
+3:29); and it was at some point in the middle that our episode—Moshe’s prayer—occurred.
 Where, then, does that leave us?
 Well if we return to the book of Bamidbar, and search for the section situated between these two events, we end up in… Parshat Balak (Num.
 22:2-25:9).

 Parshat Balak: The Parshah in which a Moabite king by the name of Balak hires a Midianite prophet by the name of Bilaam to curse Bnei Yisrael.
 This Parshah is actually unique in that it focuses almost exclusively on the affairs of gentile nations; we read for many verses of how Balak and Bilaam plot against Bnei Yisrael, but not once throughout the entire spectacle do we hear what Bnei Yisrael themselves are thinking, feeling or doing as all this unfolds.
 Never are we told explicitly what is happening over in their neck of the desert while the machinations of their Moabite and Midianite neighbors take shape.